 Here’s the shortest section!
 What you need to make this evaporator:

 - At least 13 cinder blocks (depending on how tall you want your chimney — the taller, the better, without it getting dangerously precarious) — $1.70 each

 - Two stainless steel pans (you could get larger sizes to increase surface area, and thus evaporation rate, but you’ll also then need to tweak the spacing of the firebox) — $13.00 each

 The Evaporator Design

 The front blocks create the firebox and hold the stainless steel pans by their lips.
 The chimney is set on two vertical blocks, with a gap between them and two blocks behind that gap at the rear.
 The gap in the front, then, allows the smoke to leave the firebox and travel up the chimney.

 Note on cinder blocks and heat: If the blocks have a lot of moisture in them and you heat them up real fast, they’ll start to crack.
-Our blocks have cracks in them, but because of the way they’re stacked, they’re not going anywhere.
+Our blocks have a few cracks in them, but because of the way they’re stacked, they’re not going anywhere.
 We’ve since started keeping it covered when not in use, to avoid it getting soaked in rain and snow.